bramley/phplist-plugin-tinymce/README.md

 The UPLOADIMAGES\_DIR value in config.php must be set to the location of a directory where elFinder can store uploaded images.
 The directory must be writable by the web server.
 Note that the value is relative to the web root and must not contain a leading '/'.

-If the UPLOADIMAGES\_DIR value in config.php is set to `false` then kcFinder will be disabled and image uploading will not be possible.
+If the UPLOADIMAGES\_DIR value in config.php is set to `false` then elFinder will be disabled and image uploading will not be possible.

 ## Custom configuration ##
 Other settings for the editor are entered directly on the Settings page.